dynamicslab/pysensors/README.rst

 Installing with pip
 ^^^^^^^^^^^^^^^^^^^

-If you are using Linux or macOS you can install PySensors with pip:
+If you are using Linux or macOS you can install PySensors with pip (note the name you type in here is slightly different "pysensors"):

 .. code-block:: bash

-  pip install pysensors
+  pip install python-sensors

 Installing from source
 ^^^^^^^^^^^^^^^^^^^^^^